-• Attach the elastic strap, located at the base of the seat cushion, onto the hook bar on the center trim panel to hold the seat in place.
+3. Attach the tether, located at the base of the seat To return the rear seat to its upright latched position, cushion, onto the hook bar on the center trim panel to hold the seat in place.

-Tumbling Seat Strap
+Tumbling Seat Tether

-To return the rear seat to it's upright latched position, rotate the seat cushion rearward to latch the seat.
+rotate the seat cushion rearward to latch the seat.
 Then lift the seatback to its upright latched position.